Palashio/libra/README.md

 # Libra: Deep Learning in fluent one-liners

 Libra is a deep learning API that allows users to use machine learning in their workflows in fluent one-liners.
 It is written in Python and TensorFlow and makes training neural networks as simple as a one line function call.
 It was written to make deep learning as simple as possible to every user.
 ***

 ## Guiding Principles ##
-  * **Beginner Focused.** Libra is an API designed to be used by developers with no deep learning experience whatsoever.
-It is           built so that users with no knowledge in preprocessing, modeling, and tuning can build high-performance models with           ease and can ignore the details of implementation.
+  * **Beginner Friendly.** Libra is an API designed to be used by developers with no deep learning experience whatsoever.
+It is built so that users with no knowledge in preprocessing, modeling, or tuning can build high-performance models with ease without worrying about the details of implementation.

-  * **Quick integration into workflow.** With the recent rise of machine learning on the cloud, the developer community has         failed to make easy-to-use platforms that exist locally, integrated directly into workflows.
-Libra allows users               to develop models directly in programs with hundreds of API endpoints without having to worry about the transition to         cloud.
+  * **Quick Integration.** With the recent rise of machine learning on the cloud, the developer community has failed to make easy-to-use platforms that exist locally and integrate directly into workflows.
+Libra allows users to develop models directly in programs with hundreds of API endpoints without having to worry about the transition to the cloud.

   * **Automation.** End-to-end pipelines containing hundreds of processes are automatically run for the user.
 The developer only has to consider what they want to accomplish from the task and the location of their initial dataset.

-  * **Easy extensibility.** Queries are also split up into standalone modules.
-Under the dev-pipeline module you can pipeline   different and/or new modules and integrate them into the workflow directly.
+  * **Easy Extensibility.** Queries are split into standalone modules.
+Under the dev-pipeline module you can pipeline both different and  new modules and integrate them into the workflow directly.
 This allows newly developed features to be easily tested before integrating them into the main program.

 ***